qooxdoo/qooxdoo/qooxdoo/readme.txt

 under.

 Please make sure you understand the dual license of qooxdoo and the rights and obligations that come with it.
-See the top-level LICENSE.txt file for more details.
+See the top-level license.txt file for more details.

 For more information please see http://qooxdoo.org/license